blocknative/web3-onboard/docs/src/routes/docs/[...1]overview/[...3]onboard.js-migration-guide/+page.md

 # Migration Guide from onboard.js to web3-onboard

-Follow the steps below to easily migrate from onboard.js to Web3-Onboard.
+Follow the steps below to easily migrate from onboard.js to Web3 Onboard.

 ### Background

-With Web3-Onboard, we’ve introduced significant architectural changes that provide a more robust and efficient web3 onboarding experience.
+With Web3 Onboard, we’ve introduced significant architectural changes that provide a more robust and efficient web3 onboarding experience.
 While this upgrade may result in breaking changes, the improved overall experience makes it worthwhile.

 ### Steps